RifkyA911/gemini-ai-api-project/README.md

 # Gemini Multimodal API (Bun + Express + TypeScript)

-> ℹ️ Built as part of the "AI Productivity and AI API Integration for Developers" course on PartnershipsH8" - 🦊 Hacktiv8
+> ℹ️🍎 Built as part of the "AI Productivity and AI API Integration for Developers" course on PartnershipsH8" - 🦊 Hacktiv8

 This project demonstrates how to build a robust RESTful API using **Bun**, **Express**, and **TypeScript** to interact with **Google Gemini 2.0 Flash**.
 The API is designed to handle various types of multimodal input—text, images, documents, and audio—allowing you to build smart and versatile AI applications.